Sven Kramer: Personal life

 Sven Kramer was born on 23 April 1986 in Heerenveen, Friesland, Netherlands.
 He is the son of former speed skater Yep Kramer, and the four-year-older brother of speed skater Brecht Kramer.
 He is a born Frisian.

 Since 2007 he has been in a long-term relationship with Dutch field hockey player Naomi van As, and they welcomed a daughter in October 2018.
 And a son in 2022.

 On 3 March 2010, Kramer was awarded as Knight of the Order of the Netherlands Lion for his services to sport, i.e., winning the Men's 5000 m speed skating competition at the 2010 Winter Olympics in Vancouver.
 On 12 March 2022, he was further appointed as Officer of the Order of Orange-Nassau for his exceptional performance in sport over the years.

 Speed skating career

 Junior career

 In the 2004 season, he came in second at the Junior allround world championships.

 In December 2004, he won the Dutch Allround Championships at just 18 years old and thus qualified for the European Allround Championships for the first time, where he won the silver medal.
 He came third at the World Allround Championships 2005.
 At the end of that season, he signed a contract with the Dutch TVM-team.

 Kramer set a new world record for the 5000 m in Salt Lake City on 19 November 2005, when he was 19 years old.
 With his time of 6:08.78, he also entered the top 10 of the all-time world ranking, the Adelskalender.
-That season he became the Junior allround world champion.
+The previous season he had become the Junior allround world champion.

 Kramer stopped skating in the junior competition and became a senior speed skater when he was 20 years old.